See our Firearm Prohibitions policy summary for a comprehensive discussion of this issue.

 - The firearm is carried on the person or within close enough proximity that the individual can readily retrieve and use it as it it were carried on the person.8

-For more information on safe storage laws involving prohibited persons, see the section entitled Child Access Prevention in California.
+For more information on laws regarding safe storage of firearms in California, see the section entitled Child Access Prevention in California.

 For information on the background check process used to enforce these provisions, see the section entitled Background Checks in California.